PravinHaligonda/PravinHaligonda/README.md

 ### What I Do 💻
 * Programming & Problem-Solving: I love diving into complex problems and emerging victorious (most of the time).
 * Presentation Wizardry: Because a great idea deserves a great story.
-* Reality Distortion Fields: It’s a fancy way of saying I’m good at making the impossible seem possible.

 ### Current Projects 🌟(working)
 * Robotics Simulations with CoppeliaSim: Exploring the world of robotics—without breaking real hardware!